 Tracy Thompson, CEO, executive director, Mercy Health Center, Athens, Ga.

 David Tatum (chairman), vice president of government affairs and chief public policy officer for Children’s Healthcare of Atlanta.

 Patricia Thomas, the first holder of the Knight Chair in Health and Medical Journalism at Grady College of Journalism and Mass Communication, at the University of Georgia.

 Cynthia Wainscott, longtime advocate for people with mental illness; board member of Mental Health America.

 John Bare, Vice President for Sports Philanthropy and Affiliated Funds, Arthur M. Blank Family Foundation.

 Kirk McGhee, Vice President and Regional Counsel, Kaiser Permanente.

-Andy Miller, CEO and president of Georgia Health News, and an award-winning journalist at the AJC for 24 years; board member of the Association of Health Care Journalists, and president of its Atlanta chapter.
+Andy Miller, CEO and president of Georgia Health News, and an award-winning journalist at the AJC for 24 years.

 To John Brown of law firm Arnall Golden Gregory, who provided pro bono legal work for Georgia Health News in its incorporation as a nonprofit and its application for 501(c)3 status with the IRS.